AravindSuresh-Bio/Bio-Firewall-PoC/README.md

 * **Benchmark:** >90% reduction in file size for metagenomic samples.
 * **Cost Impact:** Directly reduces AWS S3 / Azure Blob storage costs for clinical labs.

-### 3. GDPR Compliance by Design
-Sensitive human genetic data is filtered and discarded at the hardware edge.
-It never leaves the local device, ensuring patient privacy is mathematically preserved.

 ---

 ## ☁️ Cloud Validation Strategy